-PROBLEM AND ISSUE
+PROBLEM/ISSUE

-In 1965, legislators introduced the Guaranteed Student loan program under Title IV of the Higher Education Act with intent to assist those disadvantaged individuals desiring to attend college.
+In 1965, legislators introduced the Guaranteed Student loan program under Title IV of the Higher Education act with intent to assist those disadvantaged individuals desiring to attend college.
 This program would assist the most needy with access to student loans to help pay for their education.
-Along with providing the opportunity to have low-income students gain access to higher education, a problem and issue arose where student loan borrowers could borrow any amount up to the difference between the expected family contribution and the cost of tuition (Mumper & Ark, 1991).
+Along with providing the opportunity to have low-income students gain access to higher education, a problem arose where student loan borrowers can borrow any amount up to the difference between the expected family contribution and the cost of tuition (Mumper & Ark, 1991).

-From the introduction of this program and throughout the years, the cost of tuition had dramatically increased and so did the overall borrowing.
-Tuition increases significantly affects low-income students compared to those not of low-income background.
+From the introduction of this program and throughout the years, the cost of tuition has dramatically increased and so did the overall borrowing.
+Having tuition substantially increase, which affects the increase in borrowing, low-income students face large amounts of debt compared to those that are not of low-income background.
 This poses another issue for low-income borrowers as they now find high debt amounts discouraging, or as a barrier, to pursue a college degree.
 A large percentage of Hispanics are considered to be of low-income status, and therefore, many Hispanics face this barrier (DeNavas-Walt, Proctor, & Smith, 2014; Aud, Fox, & KewalRamani, 2010).